-Photographer and artist Sue Hardy viewed Michigan’s Upper Thumb has her canvas.
+Photographer and artist Sue Hardy viewed Michigan’s Upper Thumb as her canvas.
 In the 1980s and ’90s, she took up her camera and captured some amazing views.
 Many of her subjects and places are gone forever.
-The study here is abandoned farmhouses and farm implements.
-Some which are now undoubtedly lost to time and the elements.
+The study here is abandoned farmhouses and farm implements—some of which are now undoubtedly lost to time and the elements.

 One small part of Ted Kooser’s poem Abandoned Farmhouse may have said it best.

 “Something went wrong, says the empty house in the weed-choked yard.
 Stones in the fields say he was not a farmer; the still-sealed jars in the cellar say she left in a nervous haste.“